- 1. Definitions

 - if you or any Cardholder have acted in connection with a Prohibited Activity or Prohibited Purpose; or

-- if the transaction was made because the Cardholder deliberately or with gross negligence failed to keep their Card or Card details secure or their PIN or other security information related to the Account secret.
+- if the transaction was made because the Cardholder deliberately or with gross negligence failed to keep their Card or Card details secure or their PIN or other security information related to the Account secret or otherwise shared, made available or failed to prevent access to the Card, Account, security information or device used to access the Account.

 - 13.6 Where you or the Cardholder have agreed that another person can take a payment (Card or Direct Debit) from your Account (for example, if the Cardholder has given their Card details to a Merchant for the purpose of making a payment), you can ask us to refund a payment if all of the following conditions are satisfied: